WHAT ARE THE CHALLENGES WE FACE WHEN CUTTING HAIR?

 The most popular in-salon haircuts such as one-length cuts, bobs and lobs require precise, solid edges.
 The most common concerns from stylists are inconsistency and unwanted graduation at the ends, discovered once the hair is blown dry.

-Fortunately, Andrew Carruthers, Director of Education for Sam Villa is here to break down common bad habits and concerns within haircutting that challenge our ability to cut straight lines, along with the solutions to become an expert in precision cutting!
+Fortunately, Andrew Carruthers, Cultural Ambassador for Sam Villa is here to break down common bad habits and concerns within haircutting that challenge our ability to cut straight lines, along with the solutions to become an expert in precision cutting!

 WHY IS IT CHALLENGING TO CUT HAIR STRAIGHT?